bdrive/doc/pages/mydoc/2-11-license.md

 Yearly Subscription continues yearly base by auto-charging on the initial purchase day of each successive year, using the same payment method.
 A renewal order will be issued and emailed to user account ID.

 User is required to check the expiration date of the credit card before annual auto-charge transaction is proceeded since otherwise it will fail the renewal which eventually leads to the cancellation of the entire subscription immediately.
-Our customers will receive renewal notification email 7 days prior to the renewal date advising about upcoming auto-charge, so it is important to double check card information including the expiration date.
-Change Credit Card is available in our payment gateway, BlueSnap.
+Our customers will receive renewal notification email 7 days prior to the renewal date advising about upcoming auto-charge, so it is important to double check card information including the expiration date, etc. Change Credit Card is available in our payment gateway and please contact us if you need to know the steps.

 For any reason, if you need to stop yearly subscription, check [**End Subscription**](#end-subscription) and [**Refund Policy**](#refund-policy) first and then write to our [**Support Site**](#support-site) _(https://support.bdrive.com)_ with account ID and transaction ID.